 - Preheat oven to 425 degrees F. Line a half-sheet pan (aka cookie sheet) with parchment paper or foil

-- Place chicken legs in a large bowl with the carrots and fennel.
-Add oil and jerk spice.
+- Place coarsely cut vegetables in a large bowl and add some olive oil (about 2 Tbsp but doesn't have to be perfect)l.
+Add 2 Tbsp jerk spice to the bowl.
 Using your hands massage everything in the bowl with oil and spice.

 - Place sheet pan in oven and cook for 30 minutes.
 If desired you can turn the chicken legs over at the 15-minute interval.

-- Place the sheet pan back in the oven and cook for an additional 30 minutes.
-Serve.
+- After the chicken has cooked 30 minutes you can add more delicate vegetables to the pan if desired (like tomatoes, mushrooms, zucchini, etc.).
+Place the sheet pan back in the oven and cook for an additional 10-15 minutes.
+Serve and enjoy!